Financial-Times/dotcom-tool-kit/packages/circleci/readme.md

 # `circleci` Tool Kit plugin

 This plugin exposes state from the CircleCI environment for other plugins to consume generically.
-It also manages Tool Kit lifecycle events that are run from CircleCI workflows.
+It also manages Tool Kit hooks that are run from CircleCI workflows.

 ## Installation